How to report a suspected pesticide-related bee kill

 When to contact ODA

 Alleged pesticide-related incidents must be reported in a timely manner.
-This is because pesticide residues break down over time, bee carcasses degrade, crops are harvested, memories fade, or pesticide application information may not be available.
+This is because pesticide residues break down over time, bee carcasses degrade, crops are harvested, memories fade, or pesticide application information may no longer be available.

 How to contact ODA